TBSCS0/TBS-CSEETemplate/README.md

 # TBS-CSEETemplate
 ![LatexIntelliJ](https://github.com/TBSCS0/TBS-CSEETemplate/blob/main/LatexIntelliJ.png)

-The fastest and simplest way to start using LaTeX is through an online LaTeX editor.
-Among them [Overleaf](https://www.overleaf.com/) is a great option.
+A fast and simple way to start using LaTeX is through an online LaTeX editor.
+Among them, [Overleaf](https://www.overleaf.com/) is a great option.

 If you choose to install LaTeX on your computer, it will take about an hour of your time.
 To have latex running in IntelliJ or PyCharm follow the installation guide.